-Chapel Hill police to share development in Faith Hedgepeth case
+Chapel Hill police announce arrest of 28-year-old in murder of Faith Hedgepeth

 Investigators said they collected a significant amount of DNA at the scene of the crime.
 With such strong DNA evidence in the case, investigators have collected samples from hundreds of men, but so far have not come up with a match.

-"What we lack is that key piece of information that can help us connect the strong case with the killer," Former Chapel Hill Police Chief Chris Blue said in 2014.
+"What we lack is that key piece of information that can help us connect the strong case with the killer," Blue said in 2014.

 20/20 shows composite of what Faith Hedgepeth's killer may look like